-As noted in the interim hazard response letter (Reference 6.9), the local intense precipitation (LIP) and riverine flood-causing mechanisms are not bound by the CDB at Ginna.
+As noted in the interim hazard response letter (Reference 6.10), the local intense precipitation (LIP) flood-causing mechanism is not bound by the plant's CDB.
+Therefore, additional assessment of this flood-causing mechanism was necessary.
 The NRC staff used a graded approach to determine if this site would be subject to an integrated assessment for the reevaluated flooding hazard, or if a more focused evaluation can be performed in lieu of the integrated assessment.
-Based on the graded approach, Ginna completed a focused evaluation (Reference 6.20) to ensure appropriate actions are identified and taken to protect the plant from the reevaluated flood hazard.
-The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the focused evaluation and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
+Based on the graded approach, St. Lucie completed a focused evaluation (Reference 6.20) to ensure appropriate actions are identified and taken to protect the plant from the reevaluated flood hazard.
+The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the focused evaluation (Reference 6.20) and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f) letter.
 No further regulatory actions are required related to the flood hazard reevaluations.

 The NRC staff reviewed the information provided by the licensee and has concluded that sufficient information was provided to be responsive to Enclosure 2 of the 50.54(f) letter.
-The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for Ginna.
+The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for St. Lucie.
 No further information related to the reevaluated flood hazard is required.